Causes and risk factors of stomach cancer

 What are risk factors?

-The exact cause of stomach cancer is unknown.
-But things called risk factors can increase the chance of a person developing it.
-Having a risk factor does not mean you will get stomach cancer.
-And if you do not have any risk factors, it does not mean you will not get stomach cancer.
+Certain things can increase the chance of developing stomach cancer.
+These are called risk factors.
+Having a risk factor does not mean you will definitely get stomach cancer.
+Or if you do not have any risk factors, you may still be diagnosed with stomach cancer.
+We do not yet know why only some people who have risk factors develop stomach cancer.

 If you are worried about stomach cancer and would like to talk to someone, we're here.
 You can: